Health, Physical Education and Recreation

 Eugene Short Hall (ESH), Room 103, (907) 786-4083

-The Department of Health, Physical Education and Recreation (HPER) is committed to excellence in offering courses within the discipline of physical education and related disciplines.
+The Department of Health, Physical Education, and Recreation (HPER) is committed to excellence in offering courses within the discipline of physical education and related disciplines.
 The courses provide the foundation for an undergraduate major that prepares students for leadership roles in health and fitness or outdoor recreation as well as minors and occupational endorsement certificates within the discipline.
 In addition, the department offers a variety of courses for students from other fields who wish to learn new physical skills and/or develop personal wellness.

 Enrolling in Health, Physical Education and Recreation Courses

 Acknowledgement of Risk, Release of Liability and Medical Questionnaire Form: During the first class session, students will receive information about the course.
 A verbal description will be provided about the inherent risks associated with specific areas and activities.
-Students may be asked to complete an acknowledgement of risk form and/or a release of liability statement and provide personal medical information and numbers.
+Students may be asked to complete an acknowledgment of risk form and/or a release of liability statement and provide personal medical information and numbers.
 Students may be asked to obtain a physical examination and medical consent from a health professional before participation in classes.

 Minors: Sixteen- and 17-year-old students must receive department chair approval before they will be allowed to enroll in courses.
 Students under 16 cannot enroll in HPER classes.
 Approved students must also meet the university’s Secondary School Student Enrollment Requirements.